Are you an entrepreneur? Interested in coming to Canada and starting a business?

 Each fund or group has its own application.
 Chances are, you will need to contact these groups and apply through various processes to submit and present your business idea to them.
 While some parties may expect you to have a complete business plan, others may not.

-Spend some time to research these groups.
+Spend some time researching these groups.
 Visit their websites and analyze what sort of startups they are interested in.
 Each group or fund may have varying objectives and choose to invest in specific sectors or types of businesses.
 On their websites, you may also find an outline of their application process.

 Once you submit your idea and convince one of the designated incubators, angel investor groups, or venture capital funds to support your business, they will send you a letter of support.
 They also provide the IRCC with a completed Commitment Certificate.
 The certificate lays out the details of the agreement and commitment between the designated organization and the candidate.

 You may very well receive support from more than one investor.
-This is referred to as a syndication.
+This is referred to as syndication.
 In this case, the organizations supporting you will provide one joint Commitment Certificate to IRCC.

 Once you have the letter from your investor or investors, you are now ready to apply for your Startup Visa, assuming that you tick all the other boxes.